 The reality, of course, is that the most significant leaders on planet earth drive amazing companies because they are fully aware they don’t know everything and actively cast characters into their script who know more than they do.
 They also seek out others that will challenge them and their thinking.
 To have an employee contradict or challenge you without getting upset requires a lot of self-respect and confidence, however.
 It’s much easier said (or typed) than done.

-Know-It-All Leaders Believe All Skill Can Be Acquired
+Not All Talent Can Be Acquired

 Know-It-All leaders also have a major blind spot when it comes to acquired knowledge.
 They have a deeply held belief that employees simply bring knowledge that any person can acquire over a given period.
 They fail to see that people are naturally good at certain tasks, instead, choosing to believe experience determines skill.
 If they genuinely listened to their teams, they would see that individuals have strengths baked into their DNA, but they don’t listen because they have a deeply rooted belief that everyone is like them, and simply don’t have the experience they have.